Key Takeaways

-The HELOC process works a lot like the mortgage process: You’ll get rate quotes, choose a lender, submit financial documents and wait for an appraisal.
-Once you’re approved, you’ll close the loan and get access to your funds.
-Many HELOC lenders provide streamlined online applications to help speed up the process.
+The HELOC process is similar to the mortgage process: You’ll receive rate quotes, select a lender, submit financial documents, and wait for an appraisal.
+Once you’re approved, you’ll close the loan and access your funds.
+Many HELOC lenders offer streamlined online applications to help speed up the process.

-With home equity near record-high levels and mortgage rates rising, a home equity line of credit can be a great way to cash in on your home’s value without refinancing.
+With home equity near record highs and mortgage rates climbing, a home equity line of credit can be a smart way to tap into your home’s value without refinancing.
 If a HELOC seems right for you, here’s how to get started.

 In this article (Skip to...)